 The Connection Between Crime and ADHD in Kenya

-A research conducted in one of the Prisons in Kenya found that a certain percentage of the inmates had ADHD.
-Does this mean that there is a direct connection between crime and ADHD in Kenya?
+Research conducted in one of the Prisons in Kenya found that some inmates had ADHD.
+Does this mean there is a direct connection between crime and ADHD in Kenya?

-The research results indicated that; When aggression and Violence is combined with high risk behaviors, chances are high that the person will get on the wrong side of the law.
-In addition, if a pre-adolescent /Adolescent is rejected and neglected due to their ADHD symptoms they are susceptible to Crime.
+The research results indicated that; When aggression and Violence are combined with high-risk behaviors, chances are high that the person will get on the wrong side of the law.
+In addition, if a pre-adolescent/Adolescent is rejected and neglected due to their ADHD symptoms, they are susceptible to crime.

-The impulsive nature of an ADHD adolescent also predisposes them to crime since they will find it difficult to or will not try to figure out the consequence of their actions in a long term perspective.
+The impulsive nature of ADHD adolescents also predisposes them to crime since they will find it difficult to or will not try to figure out the consequence of their actions from a long-term perspective.

 Take Home #2: ADHD Interventions in Kenya

-The various forms of interventions are but not limited to Medication, Mindfulness Training, Gaming, Counselling, Occupational Therapy, Cognitive Behavior therapy, Elimination Diet, Sports/aerobic activities.
+The various interventions are but are not limited to Medication, Mindfulness Training, Gaming, Counselling, Occupational Therapy, Cognitive Behavior therapy, Elimination Diet, and Sports/aerobic activities.